denten-books/plain-text/4-format.md

 programmatic sign does not often figure in our theories of meaning making.
 Instead, we erroneously consign it to the ornamental "formatting" layer of document structure.
 We do so at our peril.
 Unlike passive decorative elements like fleurons (❦ ❧), daggers and pilcrows (†‡¶), box drawings (╝╞╟), and other dingbats (✇ ❖ ➿ ) the programmatic sign actively molds text to context.
 At the maximally blunt limit of its abilities, the formatting layer affects visibility.
 For example, it can selectively render some words and sentences on the screen while suppressing others.
+To hide the text from view completely or to make so small as to be illegible is, after all, a property of formatting.

 Unlike figurative language, formatting codes and programming languages function in the imperative.
 They do not stand for action---they are action.